MARVEL: Multi-Agent RTL Vulnerability Extraction using Large Language Models: Technical Appendices and Supplementary Material

 \subsubsection{Design File Classification}

-OpenTitan uses standardized naming schemes for design files where the first part of the file name is the IP name, followed by the file type (e.g., \texttt{control, core, reg top}).
+OpenTitan uses standardized naming for design files where the first part is the IP name, followed by the file type (e.g., \texttt{control, core, reg top}).
 We classified files based on their postfix: